 Oddly, it is Disney who poses the question, “Who’s afraid of the big bad wolf?”
 The response should likely be, “anybody who desires to go on living.”
 Now, in the context of the church, we should not be living in fear, but we as sheep should be well aware of our adversaries.
 Fear comes when we are unaware, unknowing, or unprepared for our enemy.

 In Matthew 10:16 Christ tells His disciples, “Behold, I send you out as sheep in the midst of wolves; so be shrewd as serpents and innocent as doves.”
-It is certainly an unusual combination, the docility of sheep, peaceful and non-violent.
-They are to be sent into the fields of wolves who seek to devour them.
+It is certainly an unusual combination, the docility of sheep, peaceful and non-violent, that they are to be sent into the fields of wolves who seek to devour them.
 Yet, these sheep are to be both wise and innocent in order to have an optimized witness.
 Not only are we sent into their midst, but wolves have infiltrated our strongholds as well.

 Matthew 7 communicates that wolves are indeed quite prolific; we are surrounded by them.
 So, what does it mean to be shrewd as serpents, and innocent as doves?
 First of all, knowing that they are there.
-And then identifying who they are.
-And how they operate.
-We need to be smart.
-All the while in gentle witness of our cause, our mission in Christ.
+And then, identifying who they are, and how they operate.
+We need to be smart, all the while in gentle witness of our cause, our mission in Christ.

 As sheep in the flock, we do well to be aware of their presence, and tactics if we are to survive and succeed.
 As shepherds of the flock, we must protect our flocks, if we are going to continue to have flocks to shepherd.